More La Paz Beaches

 In our last post, we shared a list of beaches that can be reached from the road that runs along the Malecón and heads north and east out of town:

-In today’s post, we share information about beaches inside of La Paz, as well as some located North and West of the city.
+In this post, we share information about beaches in the city of La Paz, as well as some located North and West of the city.
 They are all located within a 5-45 minute drive of La Paz.
 As with our previous post, each of these beaches is named, has a brief description of what you will find there, and what you can expect with regard to services, as well as a link to a pin to help get you there.

 First, here is a map of the beaches we will be talking about in this post, so you can get a sense of where they are in relation to you.